 I have been stalling on writing this article for a really long time… For a while I actually thought that maybe I had lost it, not sure I had it to begin with it… but you know what I mean – the ability to listen to really good music and spew all these amazing words on a page – and I also thought I might have my lost my job here too.
 This isn’t going to be my typical review because I guess I haven’t been feeling very typical for a while now.
 In fact, I’m in bed writing this dying with the flu and just generally miserable and very unattractive, I can hear whispers from my body begging for a hot shower but not until I bang out this review.
 Ok I’m rambling, let’s get stuck into to the music…

 The artist I will be plugging to you today (instead of a whole three weeks ago) is James Arthur.
 Some of you might have seen his explosive audition on X-Factor last month and his sunsequent progression to the live show segment of the show.
 For those of you that aren’t into the show, you can calm down, he isn’t your typical “X-Factor” contestant either.
 He’s a bit like Aiden Grimshaw from a couple seasons ago but a lot less, I don’t know… awkward?
 Anyway, I compare these two only because of the texture of their voices.
-They belt out notes and you can touch and feel the passion and sometimes pain from the strain in their voices.
+They belt out notes and you can touch and feel the passion and sometimes pain from the strain in their voices – you are sure to be inspired to take voice lessons in Los Angeles after hearing them perform.
 The last artist I did a feature on, that made me feel like this was Keaton Henson.
 An amazing artist and yet not for everyone.
 Artists like these are personal, they sing and you almost feel like you’re intruding on their privacy because it’s just so open, undiluted and raw!
 It’s the kinda stuff I live for!

 James Arthur, the 24 year old singer, songwriter and musician from Middlesbrough has had a bit of a rocky past as all contestants on the X-Factor seem to have had these days!
 His parents separated a good few years ago and as a result, he spiralled out of control in his early adolescent years causing his mum to kick him out of the house apparently.
 Needless to say, he was homeless for a while before he decided to get his act together and check himself into foster care.
 He didn’t last very long in other peoples homes either and eventually found himself on the streets again.
 We’re not really given more info on when music came into the picture but all we know was that when he started taking his music seriously, things started looking up for him.